- The Windows Defender error code 0x800704ec might be caused by a Group Policy blocking it.

 One of the best features of Windows 10 as an OS is just how self-dependent it is when it comes to pre-installed features.

-For example, with clever use of the Windows Defender, you might never need to use a third-party antivirus tool or a firewall.
+For example, with the clever use of the Windows Defender, you might never need to use a third-party antivirus tool or a firewall.

 However, Windows Defender is not without flaws, one good example being error code 0x800704ec that many users have reported encountering.